leszrom/task/README.md

 # *Tasks*
->An application for managing task list via the website.
-Tasks meets the CRUD assumptions.
-Tasks communicate with [Trello public API](https://developers.trello.com/reference#introduction) and let you sent created tasks to chosen list on Trello board.
+An application for managing task list via the website. *Tasks* communicate with [Trello public API](https://developers.trello.com/reference#introduction).
+Provides connection with Trello Account and let you sent created tasks to chosen list on Trello board. *Tasks* send email after creating card in Trello and every day email with number of tasks in database.\
->
->Tasks was written in Java 8, and the project was built using Gradle and Spring Boot.
+`Java 8` `Gradle` `Spring Boot` `Hibernate` `CRUD` `REST` `Swagger` `Lombok`

 ## Table of contents
 * [Development guidelines](#development-guidelines)